 YouTube complaint: ad blockers are blocked by spyware

-Privacy advocate Alexander Hanff filed a complaint with the Irish Data Protection Commission (DPC) challenging the use of code by YouTube to detect the presence of ad-blocking extensions in the browsers of website visitors.
+Privacy advocate Alexander Hanff filed a complaint with the Irish Data Protection Commission (DPC) challenging YouTube's use of JavaScript code to detect the presence of ad-blocking extensions on the site's visitors' browsers.

 youtube